 There are many forms of exercise therapy that have been proven to be effective in treating a variety of different conditions.
 Exercise works in joints by changing fluid viscosity and creating fluid movement which helps nourish cartilage.
 In muscles, exercise causes deformation of cells which leads to protein synthesis, making muscles stronger and more resilient.
 Every tissue in your body relies on movement or exercise to regulate cell processes.
 In short, motion is lotion for the body.
 At Adventure Physiotherapy, we select exercise programs that have been shown to be more effective for specific conditions.

-Sport physiotherapy is directed at athletic populations with the aim of returning athletes back to sport or improving their performance.
-Extensive special training is required for this field.
-One of our therapists is currently enrolled in sport physiotherapy training and should receive his certification by the end of 2017.
-All of our current therapists have a long history in athletics and treating athletic populations which has made us proficient in care of athletes.
+Sport therapy is directed at athletic populations with the aim of returning athletes back to sport or improving their performance.
+All of our current therapists have a long history in athletics and treating athletic populations which has made us proficient in care of athletes including injury reduction, management and sport performance.

 Dry needling is a general term used to describe the therapeutic use of a filament needle to treat muscular disorders.
 The needle is advanced into target muscles to normalize the biochemical environment and improve movement patterns.
 Typically results should be felt within 2-4 treatments but treatments must be followed up with exercise therapy as part of a larger treatment plan to restore movement.